cultuurnet/apidocs/projects/authentication/docs/methods.md

 ### Client access tokens

-API endpoints that support the authentication of an API client with a client id and client secret use [Client access tokens](./client-access-token.md).
+API endpoints that support the authentication of an API client with a client id and client secret use [client access tokens](./client-access-token.md).

 *   ❌ Not suitable for frontend applications
 *   ✅ Suitable for backend applications